 In a large bowl, fold all the ingredients together until combined.
 Place the dough in the fridge to chill for at least 30 minutes.
 The dough should be slightly firm to the touch.

 Sprinkle a clean, flat surface and rolling pin with coconut flour.
 Roll out the dough until it is just under ½ inch thick.

-- Using your favorite cookie cutters, cut the dough into shapes.
-Transfer the cookies to the prepared baking sheet with a spatula.
+Using your favorite cookie cutters, cut the dough into shapes.
+Carefully transfer the unbaked cookies to the prepared baking sheet with a spatula.

-- Bake the cookies for about 12 minutes, until the edges turn lightly golden brown (see tip.)
+Bake the cookies for 11-12 minutes, or until the edges turn lightly golden brown (see tip).
 Remove the cookies from the baking sheet and let them cool completely on a wire rack.